Skip to Content

 Mood impacts your ability to recall the information you have studied.
 When studying, a little anxiety is quite normal and can enhance your focus and attention.

 However, being too anxious leading up to or during your tests and exams will hamper your ability to recall material.
-If you do have problems with test anxiety, contact the Counselling Service for tips on relaxation and stress management.
+If you do have problems with test anxiety, contact the Health and Counselling Service for tips on improving your wellbeing and anxiety and stress management.

 3. Regular breaks and small chunks